Soccer-Without spectators, Indonesia holds rematch between clubs involved in deadly stampede

 FIFA then froze development funds allocated for the country's football association as a sanction.

-(Reporting by Willy Kurniawan, Johan Purnomo, Yuddy Cahya Budiman and Ananda Teresia; Editing by Kanupriya Kapoor and Hugh Lawson)
+(Reporting by Johan Purnomo and Ananda Teresia; Editing by Kanupriya Kapoor, Hugh Lawson and Ken Ferris)

 ((Ananda.Teresia@thomsonreuters.com;))